nkh/ftl/config/ftl/etc/man/ftl.md

 	Preview show/hide «v»

 	Change preview size «+»
-		chose a size in a predefined, see rc file, set of sizes
+		choose a size in a predefined, see rc file, set of sizes

 	Preview once «V»
 		Preview current entry (if preview pane is close), close the